PlqnK/docker-home-services-host/README.md

 ## Prerequisites

-- Fedora Server 28+ or Ubuntu Server 18.04+ (other Linux distributions are possible but you will need to adapt the setup scripts).
+- Fedora Server 29 (other Linux distributions are possible but you will need to adapt the setup scripts).
 - A properly configured DNS server in your LAN as well as proper DNS entries with a domain suffix for your servers (populated by hand or automatically with the hostname of your devices).
 - A paid domain name for which you have full control over.